AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 As contracts for functional correctness are usually more involved than contracts for program integrity, they more often require the use of the new forms of expressions introduced by the Ada 2012 standard.
 In particular, quantified expressions, which allow to specify properties that should hold for all or for at least one element of a range, come in handy when specifying properties for arrays.

 As contracts become more complex, it can be useful to introduce new abstractions in order to improve their readability.
-Expression functions are a good means to this end as their body can stay in the package’s specification.
+Expression functions are a good means to this end as their body can stay in the package's specification.

-Finally, some properties that are more invariants over data than properties of subprograms, may be cumbersome to express as subprogram’s contracts.
+Finally, some properties that are more invariants over data than properties of subprograms, may be cumbersome to express as subprogram's contracts.
 Type predicates, which should hold for every object of a given type, are usually a better match for this purpose.
 As an example:

 .. code:: ada

     function Is_Sorted (A : Nat_Array) return Boolean is
-      (for all I in A’Range =>
+      (for all I in A'Range =>
-        (if I < A’Last then A (I) <= A (I + 1)));
+        (if I < A'Last then A (I) <= A (I + 1)));
     --  Returns True if A is sorted in increasing order.

     subtype Sorted_Nat_Array is Nat_Array with
       Dynamic_Predicate => Is_Sorted (Sorted_Nat_Array);
     --  Elements of type Sorted_Nat_Array are all sorted.

 Here, the subtype ``Sorted_Nat_Array`` can be used to type an array variable that should remain sorted throughout the program.
 As specifying that an array is sorted requires a rather complex expression involving quantifiers, this property is abstracted away as an expression function in our example to improve readability.
-The fact that ``Is_Sorted``’s body remains in the package’s specification allows users of the package to retain a precise knowledge of its exact meaning when necessary.
+The fact that ``Is_Sorted``'s body remains in the package's specification allows users of the package to retain a precise knowledge of its exact meaning when necessary.

 Ghost Code